Sperm donation at a glance

 - Donor sperm may be used for artificial insemination via intrauterine insemination (IUI), intracytoplasmic sperm injection (ICSI), or for in vitro fertilization (IVF) cycles.

-- Although we are not a donor sperm agency, there are many reputable donor sperm agencies locally and national who actively recruit sperm donors.
+- Although ARM is not a donor sperm agency, there are many reputable donor sperm agencies locally and national who actively recruit sperm donors.

 About sperm donation

 For over a century, the assisted reproduction technique of artificial insemination or intrauterine insemination using donor sperm has been performed.
 The need for donor sperm has decreased in the last 10 years with the institution of intracytoplasmic sperm injection (ICSI), which helps treat male infertility by injecting the sperm directly into the egg for fertilization.
 However, using donated sperm is appropriate when the male partner has very low sperm counts or his sperm ducts are blocked.
 There are many causes for these abnormalities, such as the absence of the vas deferens (which transports the sperm from the testicles to be ejaculated), a previous vasectomy that is irreversible, or testicular failure due to radiation, chemotherapy, or other causes.